 When people ask me what to plant in January, seedlings are my answer!
-January is a great time to get seedlings started for planting in the spring.
+January is a great time to start seedlings for planting in the spring.
 Why should you grow your own seedlings?
 Click this link to find out why!

-Leeks are another great plant that you can get started indoors in zones 7-8!
+You can start Leeks indoors in zones 7-8!
 Get your leeks started now so that you can try our Creamy Leek and Potato Soup recipe in a few months!

-Celery is a long season crop and takes approximately 140-150 days of cool weather to grow.
-So if you live in zones 7 & 8 you will need to get celery started indoors in January.
+Celery is a long-season crop and takes approximately 140-150 days of cool weather to grow.
+So if you live in zones 7 & 8 you will need to start celery indoors in January.

-Parsley is a hardy herb and it’s great to get started indoors in January.
+Parsley is a hardy herb and it’s great to start indoors in January.
 Because parsley is hardy it’s the perfect herb to start in the winter for planting outdoors in the spring!

-Broccoli is another great vegetable to get started in January.
-Especially for zones 7-8, it’s important to get broccoli started early before the warm weather sets in.
-We love broccoli around here, and because we have short springs we have to get it started early!
+Broccoli is another great vegetable to start in January.
+Especially for zones 7-8, it’s important to start broccoli early before the warm weather sets in.
+We love broccoli around here, and because we have short springs we have to start early!

-I like to get my cabbage started early.
-Look for hardy varieties so that you can get your cabbage planted outdoors in early spring.
+I like to start my cabbage early.
+Look for hardy varieties so that you can plant your cabbage plant outdoors in early spring.

-Similar to cabbage, cauliflower can be started indoors in January and will be ready for planting outdoors in early spring!
+Similar to cabbage, start cauliflower indoors in January and it will be ready for planting outdoors in early spring!

 A lot of people don’t love kale, but I think that’s because they’re growing/eating it at the wrong time of year!
-Kale tastes best when it’s grown in cold/cooler weather, so it’s one of my favorite plants to get started in January!
+Kale tastes best grown in cold or cooler weather.
+It is one of my favorite plants to start in January.